discdiver/pachy-vid/README.md

 5. You can retrieve the image files from their subfolders.
 Alternatively, in the Pachyderm dashboard you'll see the video files come in and the .jpg image files go into their respective folders.
 You can click on the images and view them or download them.

 ### Notes
-1. This program outputs a maximum of 1,000 frames per video.
-If a video has less than 1,000 frames, then all frames in the video are output.
+1. This program outputs a maximum of frames per video that can be set by the user in frames.json.
+If a video has less than the number of frames, then all frames in the video are output.
 2. You can upload multiple videos for simultaneous processing.
 3. Each time you upload a video the Pachyderm pipeline will be triggered to run automatically.